New York Fashion Week aims to lure new consumers to new home

-NEW YORK New York Fashion Week opens on Thursday in a new home with a new approach, one intended to make the runway exhibition of top U.S. designers' spring 2016 collections more accessible to the general public.
+NEW YORK, Sept 9 New York Fashion Week opens on Thursday in a new home with a new approach, one intended to make the runway exhibition of top U.S. designers' spring 2016 collections more accessible to the general public.

 The catwalks will open for the first time in a converted railway terminus and a former post office, sites that Organizers IMG and the Council of Fashion Designers of America say will have more of a New York feel than the tents in Lincoln Center and Bryant Park that the event called home for more than two decades.